Friday, July 20, 2012

 +100 for George.

-Then there was this report by Jake Wallace of Augusta Fox affiliate WFXG.
+Then there was a report by Jake Wallace of Augusta Fox affiliate WFXG.

 “They applauded our finance folks for doing such a great job with fiscal management,” Copenhaver says.
 “That’s the same team that put this deal together.
 Why would they do something different on the parking deck and the TEE Center than they did with the city finances?”